How can we help you today?

 AIRPORTS

 The International Civil Aviation Organization (ICAO) has proposed new obstacle limitation surfaces (OLS) which are expected to be brought into force from November 2028.
-Following our November article, in which we presented a high-level exploration into how and why the surfaces might be changing, over the next few months we…
+Following our March article, in which we explored in greater depth the Take-Off Climb Surface (TOCS), we now examine the new Approach Surface (APPS).
+Figure 1:…

 LATEST TWEETS